- 6 hrs ago How Can Birth Control Pills Affect A Woman's Life

 Sacrifice is considered to be one of the most important aspects of the celebration of Bakrid.
 Generally, animals like sheep, goat, cow, camel, etc. are sacrificed on this day.
 The animals should meet certain proper standards.
 The animals are sacrificed after maintaining proper rituals.

 After the animals are sacrificed, around one-third of the entire meat is offered to the poor, another one-third is distributed among the relatives and the rest is retained for one's own cosumption.

 It is one of the most important rituals of the Muslims.
 They are required to distribute alms to the poor and the needy people.

 The Muslims visit all their relatives and close ones to exchange the greetings of Bakrid.
 Bakrid is a happy celebration, and they even exchange gifts with each other.

 The Muslim women prepare delicacies for the special occasion of Bakrid.
-These delicacies are served as dessert and kept for consumption for many days after the celebration of Bakrid.
+These delicacies are served as dessert and kept for consumption for many days after Bakrid.

 Praying at the end of the day

 Bakrid is celebrated with a lot of excitement among all the Muslims.
-Like all other festivals of the Muslims, even Bakrid is celebrated with all the complete rituals and rites.
+Like all other festivals of Islam, especially the Ied-ul-Fitr and Bakrid are celebrated with all the complete rituals and rites.